 This post contains affiliate links.
 See my full disclosure.

 What supplies do I need to make a piece of Kintsugi art?

-How can I make a gorgeous piece of Kintsugi art?
+How can I make a piece of Kintsugi art?

 The first step was to clean off the plate surface with rubbing alcohol.
 I wanted to create a simple black paint splattered look, so I took my black enamel paint and just slightly watered it down.

 The next step is the most fun.
 You basically take your paint brush and just splatter away until the pattern is as dense as you would like.

 Then, follow the directions on the enamel paint bottle.
 Mine said to allow for air drying for an hour.
 Then, I placed my plate on a cookie sheet in the oven and baked at 350’F.

 After baking for the allotted time, turn off the oven and slightly open the door to allow for slow cooling.
 Do not remove the baked plate until it is completely cool to the touch.

 After your plate has entirely cooled, it’s time to break the plate.
 This is a scarier step than you would anticipate.
 After all the work of painting the plate, I was so nervous I would completely shatter the plate with one hit of a hammer… but it actually went better than I thought it would.